 1.

-Krungthai Card Public Company Limited (“the Company” or “KTC”) operates a credit card business as its main business, including credit card related business, merchant acquiring business, payment service, as well as a personal loan business which includes personal loan business under supervision and auto title loan.
-In response to changes in technology and society, the Company established the subsidiaries and added the occupational retail lending business, e-money business, hire purchase and leasing business, as well as holding business to support the Company's business operations to create sustainable long-term returns.
+Krungthai Card Public Company Limited operates a credit card business as its main business, including credit card related business, merchant acquiring business, payment service, as well as a personal loan business which includes personal loan business under supervision and auto title loan.
+In response to changes in technology and society, KTC established the subsidiaries and added the occupational retail lending business and e-money business to support the Company's business operations to create sustainable long-term returns.

 2.